wavefrontHQ/docs/pages/doc/integrations_pks.md

 ![pks-arch](images/pks-architecture-rev.png)

-VMware Aria Operations for Applications runs a Wavefront proxy pod inside each Kubernetes cluster created by Tanzu Kubernetes Grid.
+Tanzu Observability runs a Wavefront proxy pod inside each Kubernetes cluster created by Tanzu Kubernetes Grid.
 There are four containers within the Wavefront proxy pod.

 ## Troubleshooting the Tanzu Kubernetes Grid Integration